-At the post investment stage, we will ask portfolio companies in which we invest in to commit to the upholding of high sustainability standards through the signing of an ESG declaration form, and through the exercise of Post-Investment Monitoring Questionnaire, so that we can assess the projects’ ESG performance.
-Once ESG factors are defined, goals are set, and processes are developed for improvement to advance its ESG agenda alongside the financial and operational performance, Gaw Capital will keep in close contact with the portfolio company to keep track of the progress and ensure all goals remain aligned.
+At the post investment stage, we will ask portfolio companies in which we invest in to commit to the upholding of high sustainability standards through the signing of a sustainability declaration form, and through the exercise of Post-Investment Monitoring Questionnaire, so that we can assess the projects’ sustainability performance.
+Once ESG factors are defined, goals are set, and processes are developed for improvement to advance its sustainability agenda alongside the financial and operational performance, Gaw Capital will keep in close contact with the portfolio company to keep track of the progress and ensure all goals remain aligned.

-Gaw Capital’s ability to influence ESG matters with respect to the companies in which we invest will vary depending on the asset class, investment structure and contractual rights.
-In cases where Gaw Capital has limited influence, such as where Gaw Capital is a minority shareholder and has limited governance rights and access to ESG-related performance, Gaw Capital will only apply those elements of this ESG Framework and the foregoing approaches that it determines to be practicable in light of the underlying facts and circumstances.
+Gaw Capital’s ability to influence sustainability matters with respect to the companies in which we invest will vary depending on the asset class, investment structure and contractual rights.
+In cases where Gaw Capital has limited influence, such as where Gaw Capital is a minority shareholder and has limited governance rights and access to ESG-related performance, Gaw Capital will only apply those elements of this Sustainability Policy and the foregoing approaches that it determines to be practicable in light of the underlying facts and circumstances.

-This ESG Framework was last updated in 3Q 2022.
-This ESG Framework will be reviewed on an annual basis for the alignment against industry best practices and in light of any organizational changes or developments, and is subject to change as Gaw Capital considers necessary or advisable.
+This Sustainability Policy was last updated in 2Q 2023.
+This Sustainability Policy will be reviewed on an annual basis for the alignment against industry best practices and in light of any organizational changes or developments, and is subject to change as Gaw Capital considers necessary or advisable.